leecaochang/mesa-core/documents/MESA-Specification.md

 ### 5.6 Profile Inheritance

-MESA profiles follow a three-level inheritance hierarchy.
+MESA profiles follow a four-level inheritance hierarchy.
 This reduces per-entity authoring burden significantly: an operator or developer can declare defaults that apply to many entities at once, and override only where needed.

 **Hierarchy (lowest to highest precedence):**

+1. **Domain-level defaults** - apply to all entities of one HA entity domain (for example all `lock.*` entities), regardless of which integration created them.
+These are operator-authored cross-integration defaults; the `deployment_defaults` floor and the built-in safety baseline of Section 5.8 also act at this level.
+Resolved by an entity's HA domain.
-1. **Domain-level defaults** - declared in an integration's distributed profile (`mesa_profile.json` sidecar, Section 8).
-Apply to all entities created by that integration unless overridden.
+2. **Integration-level defaults** - declared in an integration's distributed profile (`mesa_profile.json` sidecar, Section 8).
+Apply to all entities that integration created, across whatever HA domains those entities fall under (a hub integration's `lock.*`, `sensor.*`, and `binary_sensor.*` entities alike).
+More specific than a domain default, because an integration author knows their own devices more precisely than a generic per-domain rule can.
+Resolved by mapping each entity to the integration that created it (see below).
-2. **Area-level defaults** - declared in an area's spatial profile `operational_boundaries`.
+3. **Area-level defaults** - declared in an area's spatial profile `operational_boundaries`.
 Apply to all entities assigned to that area unless overridden.
-3. **Entity-level profile** - declared directly on an entity.
-Takes full precedence over domain and area defaults for all fields present, subject to the trust-tier rule (Rule D, Section 5.7) and the field-specific Rules A through C.
+4. **Entity-level profile** - declared directly on an entity.
+Takes full precedence over domain, integration, and area defaults for all fields present, subject to the trust-tier rule (Rule D, Section 5.7) and the field-specific Rules A through C.

+**Resolving the integration level.** Mapping an entity to the integration that created it is host knowledge; it cannot be derived from the entity ID, which carries only the HA domain.
+A conforming host SHOULD provide this mapping (in Home Assistant, an entity's config entry identifies its integration).
+A host that cannot provide it falls back to applying an integration-scoped profile only to entities whose HA domain equals the integration's directory name.
+That fallback covers domain-defining integrations (`light`, `lock`, `cover`, and similar core components whose directory name is an entity domain) and leaves device and hub integration profiles unresolved.
+This is the conservative status quo, not a new risk: an unresolved profile grants nothing.

 **Inheritance rules:**